 Erik Marcellus Shapiro, Ph.D.

-Dr. Shapiro graduated from the State University of New York at Binghamton with a degree in chemistry and holds a master’s degree and Ph.D. in chemistry from the University of Pennsylvania.
+Dr. Erik M. Shapiro is the Associate Chair of Research and a professor in the Department of Radiology.
+He is also the Division Director for Biomedical Imaging at the Institute for Quantitative Health Science and Engineering.
+Dr. Shapiro graduated from the State University of New York at Binghamton with a BS degree in chemistry and holds a MS and Ph.D. in chemistry from the University of Pennsylvania.
 He conducted his post-doctoral work in molecular imaging at the National Institutes of Health.
+He spent 6 years as an assistant professor at Yale University before joining Michigan State University.
+Dr. Shapiro is a recipient of an NIH Fellows Award, an NIH Director’s New Innovator Award, and a Distinguished Investigator Award from RSNA.

 Molecular and Cellular Imaging Laboratory

-The Molecular and Cellular Imaging Laboratory develops new imaging approaches for MRI, PET and X-ray in order to understand biology, to detect disease at early stages and to monitor treatments.
-Our efforts are geared toward a wide variety of important biomedical topics ranging from stem cell transplantation and migration, cancer diagnostics and therapy, abnormal diabetes pathologies and tissue engineered scaffolds.
+The Molecular and Cellular Imaging Laboratory develops new imaging approaches for MRI, X-ray, and nuclear medicine in order to understand biology, to detect disease at early stages and to monitor treatments.
+Our efforts are geared toward a wide variety of important biomedical topics ranging from stem cell transplantation and migration, cancer diagnostics and therapy, abnormal liver pathologies, and tissue engineered scaffolds.
 The tools we develop include multi-modality contrast agents and nanomaterials, engineered protein transporters, large animal models of disease and artificial intelligence image analysis.